 Our professional staff and board members are made up of some of the best improv talent in world.
 We are available to you as a resource and also to help plan your trip to our annual camp.
 Improv Utopia is a 501(c)(3) Non-Profit Organization and a majority of our profits go back into the improv world for Improv Scholarships, theater and festival support.
-Feel free to contact us via e-mail at email@example.com if you have any questions.
+Feel free to contact us via e-mail at firstname.lastname@example.org if you have any questions.

 Nick Armstrong / Founder and Camp Director

 Nick is an Actor, Improvisor and Writer living in Los Angeles, CA. Onstage Nick has trained at The Groundlings and iO West.
 You can catch him performing regularly on The Sunday Company at The Groundlings and at the world-famous iO West in Hollywood, CA on the famed genre-based group Kind Strangers and LA’s Best Harold Team King Ten.
 On TV, Nick is currently on AMC’s Story Notes and has been on the Emmy-Award winning shows The Office and Grey’s Anatomy.
 He has also made appearances on Jimmy Kimmel Live and Parks and Recreation.
 Nick has been improvising and teaching for over 10 years and has taught and performed at many festivals: Phoenix Improv Festival, San Francisco Improv Festival, Seattle Improv Festival, Red Rocks Improv Festival in Utah, Out of Bounds in Austin, TX, The Chicago Improv Festival and the Los Angeles Improv Festival.
 He is also Co-Founder of the National Improv Network.email@example.com

 John Abbott / Assistant Camp Director and CFO

 John performs each week with the Los Angeles long-form improv troupe Trophy Wife.
 Other improv credits include COG, Nite Terrors, and coaching Mud Hen and MPG.
 On the scripted side, he is in the cast of Top Story Weekly! the iO West’s news-driven sketch show.
 John has taken improv classes at the iO West, B.A.T.S., and with Shelley Berman.